platanus/angular-restmod/README.md

 });

 ```
 Note that a hook can be defined for a type, a collection or a record.
 Also, hooks can also be defined for a given execution context using $decorate.
-Check the hooks advanced documentation [here]().
+Check the [hooks advanced documentation](https://github.com/platanus/angular-restmod/blob/readme-test/docs/guides/hooks.md).

 # Mixins